oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 ### Preset menu

-Can be used to save combinations of parameters for reuse.
+Can be used to save and load combinations of parameters for reuse.

+* **🎲 button**: creates a random yet interpretable preset.
+Only 1 parameter of each category is included for the categories: removing tail tokens, avoiding repetition, and flattening the distribution.
+That is, top_p and top_k are not mixed, and neither are repetition_penalty and frequency_penalty.
+You can use this button to break out of a loop of bad generations after multiple "Regenerate" attempts.

+#### Built-in presets

-The built-in presets were not manually chosen.
-They were obtained after a blind contest called "Preset Arena" where hundreds of people voted.
+These were obtained after a blind contest called "Preset Arena" where hundreds of people voted.
 The full results can be found [here](https://github.com/oobabooga/oobabooga.github.io/blob/main/arena/results.md).

 A key takeaway is that the best presets are: